strncat/strncat.github.io/_posts/2020-05-21-quicksort.markdown

 <br>
 <!------------------------------------------------------------------------------------>
 <h4><b>Expected running time analysis</b></h4>
-This analysis depends on the important idea that quicksort is dominated by the number of comparisons it makes in the while partitioning the array (proof in CLRS).
+This analysis depends on the important idea that quicksort is dominated by the number of comparisons it makes while partitioning the array (proof in CLRS).
 Moreover,

 | for any given pair of elements, $x$ and $y$.
 We know that $x$ and $y$ are compared at most once during quicksort. |